 I also enjoy pumpkin when it flavors a dish but not when it is the dish; if that makes sense.
 Combined with notes of cinnamon, vanilla, maple, and bourbon, what is there NOT to love?
 Of course that dollop of pumpkin butter did not hurt; we had extra and my English muffins this week were better than normal!

 Add to it the convenience and its pretty much the perfect fall breakfast.
 I put my bacon on a cookie sheet and baked them both at the same time…honestly nothing easy and not much that’s more delicious.
 Great for brunch too; how about serving it with this Smoked Salmon, Bagel, and Cream Cheese Board and some fruit and you really don’t need much else.

-PIN ‘Pumpkin Pecan Overnight French Toast with Bourbon’
+PIN IT!
+‘Pumpkin Pecan Overnight French Toast with Bourbon’